rexrainbow/phaser3-rex-notes/docs/docs/virtualjoystick.md

 ## Introduction

-Virtual joystick, to get state of cursor keys.
+Virtual joystick, to get state of cursor keys from touch events.

 - Author: Rex
 - Member of scene